 Christina, I’m sorry you ruined some fleece.
 In fairness to the old directions, they do suggest making a small model.

-For an easier back carry cover, you could try the simple jacket re-do from this post: http://magiccityslingers.wordpress.com/2007/11/10/we-do-have-winter-in-birmingham/
+For an easier back carry cover, you could try the simple jacket re-do from this post: https://magiccityslingers.wordpress.com/2007/11/10/we-do-have-winter-in-birmingham/

 Also, you can use a basic ruana-style poncho.
 Finally, the Gypsy Mama no-sew poncho directions produce a poncho with just one shared neck opening.